-Its client list also includes international powerhouses from China, Japan, Canada and more.
+Its client list also includes international powerhouses from around the world.
 Quanta, Toshiba, Nokia, Sony and Nintendo are among the companies on that list.

 Foxconn has landed contracts to build some of the best-known electronic products in the world, including the BlackBerry, iPad, iPhone, iPod, Kindle, PlayStation and Xbox, as well as Nintendo video games and Nokia devices.

-Here is a list of some of Foxconn’s biggest contracts.
+Here is a list of some of the biggest contracts Foxconn has signed in its history as a company.
 You’ll see that it’s truly a “who’s who” of the tech world.

-Apple is its largest client, providing a little less than half of Foxconn’s revenue (with many contracts in addition to the one mentioned above).
-Whether you use an iPhone, iPod, iPad or a Mac computer… Foxconn very likely played a significant role in its manufacturing.
+Apple is Foxconn’s largest partner by far.
+If you use an iPhone, iPod, iPad or a Mac computer… Foxconn very likely played a significant role in its manufacturing.